Narayana Kocherlakota | National Financial News Roundup

 CNN Money today reports that American Express will terminate its policy of deducting monthly fees from unused gift cards — starting now!
 Customer complaints pushed the company to make this change.
 The company previously deducted $2 from a gift card’s value each month that it went unused.

-The new policy will apply to all gift cards, including ones purchased before the policy change.
+The new policy will get started to all gift cards, including ones purchased before the policy change.
 Earlier this year, a law was passed prohibiting credit card company’s from deducting dormancy fees from gift cards unless the cards are dormant for more than a year.
 That law goes into effect August of next year.

 Unemployment still higher than last year